DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ### Our Story

-   - Our Story section provides an image of the club logo and gives a brief history of the club and its connection with a global martial arts organisation to the user.
-This re-assures the user the club has a long history and is also growing.
+   - Our Story section provides an image of the club logo and gives a brief history of the club and its links with a global martial arts organisation.
+This re-assures the user the club has a history, is experienced and is also growing.
-   - The red, black and white of the logo provide continutity and flow through the website sections.
+   - The red, black and white of the logo provide continuity and flow through the website sections.

    ![screen shot mkg north dublin our story section](docs/readme-images/our-story.png)